Palks-Studio/billing-system/README.md

 - Support for individual and business clients with automatic adaptation of company identification fields
 - Professional insurance information management (insurer, policy number and insurer contact details)
 - Multi-user authentication with individual usernames and passwords
 - Independent user sessions with secure login management
+- International VAT handling with automatic legal notices based on client location (France / EU / non-EU), operation type (service or sale of goods), and issuer tax status
+- Support for services and sales of goods with automatic adaptation of applicable VAT legal notices

 ---